Home Maintenance Checklist: Seasonal and Monthly To-Dos

 - 15 minute read

 Let’s face it, being a homeowner is expensive.
 Figures on maintenance costs vary, but one quick rule advises homeowners to budget 1% of their home value in annual upkeep costs when tackling a home maintenance checklist.
-That means that with the median home price in the second quarter of 2024 reaching just over $400,000, owners should expect about $4,000 in annual maintenance costs.
+This means that, with the median sales price in December 2025 reaching $405,400, owners can expect approximately $4,000 in annual maintenance costs.

 Note: You can get an idea of what your home’s value is, whether it needs minimal or significant maintenance, by using HomeLight’s Home Value Estimator.
 If your estimate is lower than you anticipated, following this home maintenance checklist is a great start to increasing your home’s value.

-Julie Wyss, one of San Jose’s top 1% of real estate agents, shared an instance where she had two similar listings, one that was well-maintained (albeit not updated) and another that was not.
+Julie Wyss, one of San Jose’s top 1% of real estate agents, shared an instance where she had two similar listings: one that was well-maintained (although not updated) and another that was not.
 The first listing sold above the asking price within five days.
 The second home sat on the market for several months and was only sold after several price reductions.

 “Buyers do appreciate when a home has been maintained,” Wyss points out.
 If the functional features (water heater, furnace, roof, windows, and plumbing) of the house are well-maintained, the outdated countertops and vinyl flooring can be overlooked.